Happy New Year! May this be a year of stacking up incremental improvements and optimizations — getting 1% better every day — that’s the idea.

 For example, at the time of the interview, Chris said the Capital One Venture X card was offering 100,000 bonus points (worth at least $1,000) for new signups.

-You have to spend $10,000 over 6 months to earn the points, but it’s an added bonus if you’re going to be spending that amount anyway.
+You have to spend $10,000 over 6 months to earn the points, but if you were going to spend that much anyway, the sign-up bonus is like getting free money.

 Another way to accumulate a bunch of points is to buy stuff on behalf of other people.
 Something Chris has done a bunch of times is organize a group trip and book everything on his cards.